 There’s nothing like fresh mint sauce, made with freshly chopped mint – and freshly frozen mint is almost as good.
 If your mint bed is is thriving, now is a good time to pick some and freeze it.
 Just chop it and seal it in plastic bags.
 You can do the same with parsley ready for parsley sauce.
 I also freeze small quantities of basil, oregano, marjoram, coriander and tarragon for adding to meals like spaghetti bolognese and curries.

 I find apple mint is the best variety to add to early potatoes to get that ‘new potato taste’ and to make mint sauce.
-Peppermint leaves are delicious with Pimms, mixed with lemonade, lemon slices, cucumber slices, strawberries and ice.
+Spearmint leaves are delicious with Pimms, mixed with lemonade, lemon slices, cucumber slices, strawberries and ice.

 To make mint sauce: